-The highlight of the 2013 ceremony will be an address by Krista Tippett, host of NPR’s On Being.
+The highlight of the 2014 ceremony will be an address by a specially selected Baccalaureate speaker.
 The participation of numerous university dignitaries, as well as the religious directors who work with our student groups adds luster to the occasion.
 The service itself features music and readings from a wide range of religious traditions, and concludes with a benediction over the graduating students.

 There are no reservations necessary for the ceremony, but seating in Bovard Auditorium is available on a first-come, first-served basis, and the 1,200 available seats always fill up quickly.
 Students do not need to wear regalia for the ceremony.

 Baccalaureate is followed by a festive dinner for graduates and their families.
-The dinner begins at 6:30 p.m.
-This beautiful dinner hosts 1,200 students and families under an enormous canopy on Pardee Way.
+The dinner begins at 6:30 p.m., and hosts 1,200 students and families under an enormous canopy.